Temporary insurance for borrowing a car

 The good news is that a Cuvva policy allows you to borrow someone else's car, or to share the driving responsibilities on a long trip.
 In fact, it's one of the most common reasons for using us!

 Unlike with some other temporary insurers, you don't have to have a specific relationship with the owner.
 (You should, of course have their permission before you drive their car!)

 A Cuvva policy is separate to any other insurance policy on the vehicle.
 And it's in the driver's name, not the owner's.

 But it's important to know that we don't offer courtesy cars.
 So if you had an accident and the vehicle needed repairs, the owner wouldn't have a replacement during that time.
 We also don't cover legal expenses or uninsured loss recovery.

 Do I need to be insured on my own car, too?

-You can insure someone else's car with Cuvva even if you don't have insurance on your own car, or any others.
+You can insure someone else's car with Cuvva even if you don't have your own car with its own policy.

 Fully comprehensive temporary insurance